2022-23 MIT Transfer Acceptance Rate, Requirements, and Application Deadline

-One of the most difficult schools to gain admission to in the entire world, MIT even denies many students who bring perfect credentials to the table.
+One of the most difficult schools to gain admission to in the entire world, MIT denies many students who bring perfect credentials to the table.
 After all, the school rejects 24 students for every 1 that it accepts.
-If you found yourself in the former category as a high schooler, but still wish to pursue your dream of gaining acceptance into MIT, then the transfer process may be appealing to you.
-The following blog will reveal the MIT transfer acceptance rate as well other essential pieces of information like the MIT transfer deadline, the requirements/checklist for applicants, the MIT transfer decision date and much more.
+If you found yourself in the former category as a high schooler, but still wish to pursue your dream of gaining acceptance into MIT, the transfer process may be appealing to you.
+The following blog will reveal the MIT transfer acceptance rate as well as other essential pieces of information like the MIT transfer deadline, the MIT transfer requirements, the MIT transfer application decision date, and much more.

 MIT Transfer Acceptance Rate